Joseph Bamina: Political career

 In 1954 Bamina moved to Gitega.
-Close to the Urundian monarchy due to high-status Hutu background, he began working for Mwami Mwambutsa IV.
+Close to the Urundian monarchy due to his high-status Hutu background, he began working for Mwami Mwambutsa IV.
 He also joined the Union for National Progress (UPRONA) party and served as an advisor to its leader, Prince Louis Rwagasore.
 He attended the Belgo-Congolese Round Table Conference in Brussels as an observer in 1960.

 In January 1961 the Belgian administration appointed a provisional government for Burundi led by Prime Minister Joseph Cimpaye.
 On 6 July its composition was modified and Bamina was made Secretary of State for Finance.
 Burundi hosted legislative elections on 18 September.
 With approximately 80% voter turnout, UPRONA won 58 of 64 seats in the Legislative Assembly.
 Bamina contested a seat as an UPRONA candidate and won.
 Rwagasore was declared prime minister designate.
 He formed a new government, retaining Bamina as Secretary of State for Finance, but was assassinated on 13 October.
 Bamina later resigned from his government positions to serve as chief of staff for Mwambutsa.

 Following Rwagasore's death, André Muhirwa became Prime Minister of Burundi, and Bamina strongly supported his government.
 Despite this, conflict embroiled UPRONA over who would assume the party leadership, with Muhirwa seeking it with the support of a Tutsi faction (though he was a Ganwa) and Paul Mirerekano aiming to secure it with the backing of a Hutu faction.
 Muhirwa's group would be dubbed the Casablanca faction, while Mirerekano's group would become known as the Monrovia faction.
 In an attempt to break the deadlock, Mwambutsa decreed that the next party leader would be elected by regular UPRONA members.
 Bamina was elected party president on 14 September with the support of the Mwami and Muhirwa, as a compromise candidate.
 Though Mirerekano was made a vice president, he refused to recognise the legitimacy of the new national party committee and began leading a separate wing of the organisation.
 Bamina initially held the UPRONA presidency alongside his position as the Mwami's chief of staff, until Mwambutsa decided the two roles were incompatible and force him to leave the second office.
 He later sought election to the office of President of the National Assembly in May 1963, but lost by two votes.
 A conference was held in Gitega in September 1964 in an attempt to resolve UPRONA's divisions and resulted in Bamina retaining the party presidency, though UPRONA remained fractured and de facto leaderless.